Cash and Cash Equivalents Definition – As per the IAS 7, Cash and Cash Equivalents are defined as per below –

 - Stocks (Equity Investments) are not included here as the stock prices fluctuate daily and can lead to significant amount of risk

 - Preferred stocks can be included within three months of the redemption date

-- Likewise, long term investments have maturity of greater than 12 months and are not classified as Cash Equivalents.
+- Likewise, long-term investments have a maturity of greater than 12 months and are not classified as Cash Equivalents.

-There are different reasons why a firm may want to keep reasonable levels of Cash and Cash Equivalents.
+There are different reasons why a firm may want to keep reasonable levels of CCE.

 Most companies try to keep small amount of cash as compared to the overall turnover.
 It is important that the company has enough cash to run their day to day operations without running to the bank every now and then.
-Let us look at Procter and Gamble Annual
+Let us look at Procter and Gamble cash and cash equivalents example –

 source: Yahoo Finance